Officials list pot vape brands reported in US outbreak

-NEW YORK, NY. — Health officials investigating a nationwide outbreak of vaping illnesses have listed, for the first time, the vape brands that are most commonly linked to hospitalizations.
+NEW YORK (AP) — Health officials investigating a nationwide outbreak of vaping illnesses have listed, for the first time, the vape brands most commonly linked to hospitalizations.

 Dank Vapes was the brand used by 56% of the hospitalized patients nationwide.